What is Phonics?

 Why Phonics?

 Phonics is essential for a child’s literacy development.
 The ability to connect letter symbols to their sounds is the foundation for learning to read and spell.
-Like, the letter “Aa” makes the sound /a/, the letter “Ss” makes the sound /s/, and the letter “Cc” makes the sound /c/.

-Children must learn that each letter has a sound and each word is composed of sounds.
+Children must learn that each letter has a sound and, each word is composed of sounds.

 “Pig” is made up of three sounds: /p/, /i/, and /g/.

-“Rain” has three sounds: /r/, /ai/, /n/.
+“Rain” has three sounds: /r/, /ai/, and /n/.

 The word “bee” is composed of two sounds: /b/ and /ee/.

-The word “chain” has three sounds: /ch/, /ai/ and /n/.
+The word “chain” has three sounds: /ch/, /ai/, and /n/.

 This is referred to as phonemic awareness.